 This study offered a detailed look into the influence of the tip effects on the formation of three-dimensional wake behind finite-aspect-ratio wings.
-The insights obtained from this study forms a foundation for further understanding the complex flow dynamics at higher Reynolds number and wake generation by unsteady wing maneuvers.
-Moreover, the knowledge gained here can serve as an important reference to active flow control strategies to stabilize or take advantage of vortical forces.
+The insights obtained from this study is critical for the understanding of the more complex wake flows at higher Reynolds number, as some of the coherent vortices at high Re share similar core structures with the analogous vortical wakes of low Re flow.
+This is especially true for tip vortices that remain coherent across a wide range of Reynolds numbers.
+Moreover, the knowledge gained here can serve as an important reference to wings with unsteady maneuvers, as well as to active flow control strategies to stabilize or take advantage of vortical forces.